ngokhoa1202/cs-note/site-reliability-engineering/container-engine/artifacts/operating-system/linux/red-hat/Red Hat Based Image.md

 # This allows any UID in GID 0 to have same permissions as user
 ```

-**UID/GID Ranges:**
+### Identifier pattern
 - **UID 0**: root (never use in containers)
 - **UID 1-999**: System users
 - **UID 1000+**: Regular users (traditional)
 - **UID 1001**: Default UBI non-root user
 - **GID 0**: Root group (OpenShift pattern for all containers)
 ## RHEL Security Features
 ### SELinux Integration

-UBI images are built with SELinux in mind:
+- UBI images are built with SELinux in mind:
 ```Dockerfile
 # For files that need specific SELinux contexts
 # Use COPY with --chown and verify with:
 # podman run --security-opt label=disable myimage ls -Z /app
 ```
 ### Subscription Management

-For full RHEL images requiring subscriptions:
+- For full RHEL images requiring subscriptions:
 ```Shell
 # Login to Red Hat registry
 podman login registry.redhat.io